-The Group has repaid principal of US\$22,000 and US\$35,750 as of December 31, 2018 and 2019 respectively.
+The Group repaid principal of US\$35,750 and US\$45,000 as of December 31, 2019 and 2020 respectively, according to the repayment schedule of the loan facility agreement entered into July 2016 and amended in September 2017.
 The amount repayable within twelve months was reclassified to current liabilities.
 The interest rate of the facility is a flexible interest rate from 2.00% to 3.50% per annum, depending on the leverage ratio of Cayman, plus London Interbank Offered Rate.
-The interest rate for the outstanding loan as of December 31, 2019, was approximately 3.90%.
+The interest rate for the outstanding loan as of December 31, 2020, was approximately 3.7%.